 - · when the electrical drive has been manipulated

 - · riding with a damaged or incomplete pedelec

 - riding over steps

 - · riding through deep water

-- · lending the pedelec to untrained riders
+- lending the pedelec to untrained riders

-- · carrying other people
+- carrying other people

 - · riding with excessive baggage

-- riding with no hands
+- · riding with no hands

 - · riding on ice and snow

 - · improper servicing

-- · improper repair
+- improper repair

 - tough areas of use, such as professional competitions

 - stunt riding or acrobatics.

-City and trekking bicycles Child's bicycle/ bicycle for young adults Mountain bikes Racing bicycle Cargo bike Folding bicycle 20 TXS S \$ A CONTRACTOR OF THE PROPERTY O City and trekking bicycles are not sports bicycles.
-If used for sports, the rider can expect reduced riding stability and diminished comfort Cycles for children and young adults are not toys.
+City and trekking bicycles Child's bicycles/ bicycles for young adults Mountain bikes Racing bicycle Cargo bike Folding bicycle TXS S ₩ The state of the s City and trekking bicy- cles are not sports bicycles.
+If used for sports, the rider can expect reduced riding stability and dimin- ished comfort and young adults are not toys.
 Mountain bikes must be retrofitted with lighting, a guard and other fittings as specified by national laws and regulations before they are used on public roads.
+Racing bikes must be retrofitted with lighting, a guard and other fittings as specified by national laws and regulations before they are used on public roads.
+A cargo bike is not a touring bicycle or a sports bicycle.
 The folding bicycle is not a sports bicycle.
-A folding bicycle is not a touring bicycle or a sports bicycle.
-Racing bikes must be retrofitted with lighting, a guard and other fittings as specified by national laws and regulations before they are used on public roads.

-Table 11: Information on incorrect use
+Table 20: Information on incorrect use

-3.4 Technical data
+3.5 Technical data

-3.4.1 Pedelec
+3.5.1 Pedelec